School Vaccination Program: for parents and carers

 Every effort will be made to vaccinate students who have completed consent but missed vaccination throughout the year at subsequent school clinics.
 Where this is possible, parents will be advised of arrangements for catch-up vaccinations.

-Where school immunisation teams have capacity, catch up clinics will be conducted in Year 8 and Year 11 for all the consents submitted the year before.
+If the school immunisation team has capacity, catch-up clinics may be held in Year 8 and Year 11 for students who had consent forms submitted the year before.

 If your child has disability